2023 Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia

 On average, medical assisting graduates from Ross - Morgantown take out $8,173 in student loans while working on their Undergraduate Certificate.

 Valley College-Beckley landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the city of Beckley, Valley College-Beckley is a private for-profit college with a fairly small student population.
+Located in the small city of Beckley, Valley College-Beckley is a private for-profit college with a fairly small student population.

-Valley College-Martinsburg landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the suburb of Martinsburg, Valley College of Technology is a private for-profit school with a small student population.
+Valley College-Martinsburg came in at #6 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia ranking.
+Located in the medium-sized suburb of Martinsburg, Valley College of Technology is a private for-profit college with a small student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $63.